Power and Freedom in Mechanisms: Introduction

 \citet{GoerlachMotz2024} define a cardinal power index in a non-cooperative game by computing the effect of a counterfactual variation in the agent's preferences and like ours, their measure is specific to a given preference profile.
 But in their paper, the domain of potential preferences for a given player that they consider is the set of preferences of the other players, which makes sense in some situations, but less in others; among others, it prevents measuring power in a game with only one agent, thus disconnecting power from freedom.
 A second difference is that they measure the effect of such a counterfactual preference change on the outcome through its effect on the actual utility function of the agent, which makes their index dependent not only on the ordinal but also on the cardinal preferences of the agents.

+\cite{alva2019strategy} consider a setting with outside options and show that strategy-proof Pareto-improvement is equivalent to an increase in participation.
+Put differently, they show that menus expand so as to offer more agents something they weakly prefer over an outside option.
+Instead, we show that menus need to expand in an even stronger, set inclusion sense.\footnote{Neither result implies the other, due to the different invoked richness conditions on preferences.}

-Finally, our interest in equilibrium menus brings us in contact to the mechanism design literature on menus, such as \citet{gonczarowski2023strategyproofness}.
+Further, our analysis of mechanisms via menus brings us in contact to the mechanism design literature on menu-descriptions of mechanisms, such as \citet{gonczarowski2023strategyproofness}.
 The last section of the paper makes an intensive use of the literature on assignment rules, including \citet{Papai2000}'s and \citet{pycia2017incentive}'s studies of efficient and group-strategy-proof rules, as well as \citet{BogomolnaiaDebEhlers2005}'s definition of Bi-polar Serial Dictatorship.
 An alternative proof of \citet{LongVelez2021}'s result also obtains as a corollary of our theorem~\ref{thm:ttc-char}.

 \paragraph{Outline of the paper} Section~\ref{section:setting} provides the framework for defining menus in strategy-proof mechanisms.
 In section~\ref{section:freedom}, we propose two ways to compare menus, by set inclusion or by cardinality, and we establish their relation to welfare comparisons.
 Section~\ref{section:power-over-others} disaggregates between freedom and power over others when each agent cares only about a dimension of the overall outcome, and it provides a sufficient condition for each agent's cardinal freedom to coincide with her cardinal power over others.
 Finally, Section~\ref{section:assignment} applies these tools to strategy-proof assignment rules, pointing to their shared properties in terms of freedom and its distribution as well as to the specificities of two mechanisms, (Bipolar) Serial Dictatorship and Top Trading Cycles.